azpeteryang/azpeteryang.github.io/_pages/cv.md

   * Determined power flow of the system, calculated the PTDFs in a power system, using PowerWorld Simulator, diagram to reproduce the system.
   * Formulated a linear programming problem for the power system and determine the optimal reserve schedule to meet the energy and reserve requirements.

-* User Experience System Based on EEG and VR
-  * Created a system to analysis the users' emotion reaction to certain virtual environment scene using EEG data analysis.
-  * Collected the Visual evoked potential data for EEG analysis.
-  * Implemented Logistic Regression to do the EEG real-time data analysis.
-  * Realized ability to store and retrieve data in self-built AWS Cloud database, presented users’ physiological data via curve graph in real time.